-During intermediate grades, students were introduced to experimental design and practised generating descriptive and causal questions, identifying variables, writing and testing hypotheses, and identifying scientific errors (specifically, bias and lack of control of variables).
-In addition to designing an investigation, students in Science 421A were expected to analyse and evaluate the design of experiments more deeply.
+During intermediate grades students were introduced to experimental design and practiced generating descriptive and causal questions, identifying variables, writing and testing hypothesis, and identifying scientific errors (specifically, bias and lack of control of variables).
+In addition to designing an investigation, students in Science 421A were expected to analyze and evaluate the design of experiments more deeply.
 Criteria used to evaluate science investigations include reproducibility, repeatability, reliability, accuracy, and precision.

-Throughout their studies of science, students should have been formally introduced to the following terms used in experimental design and would have be made aware that a fundamental principle of science is that results produced by an investigation are repeatable and reproducible.
+In previous grades students should have been formally introduced to the following terms used in experimental design and would be made aware that a fundamental principle of science is that results produced by an investigation are repeatable and reproducible.